Who We Are

 In June 2011, Hot Docs and Blue Ice Group partnered to revive the historical Bloor Cinema, located in Toronto’s vibrant Annex neighbourhood.
 Operated and programmed by Hot Docs, the Bloor Hot Docs Cinema reopened in March 2012 and is a year-round home for first-run Canadian and international documentaries, as well as special documentary presentations and showcases.
 Continuing its longstanding role as a community cinema, it also hosts many of the city’s independent film festivals and offers audiences some repertory and specialized fiction film programming.

-In addition to the Festival, conference and Forum, Doc Soup, a monthly screening and discussion series held at the Bloor Hot Docs Cinema, provides audiences an opportunity to view and discuss outstanding contemporary documentaries throughout the fall and winter.
-Now a national program, Calgary has a monthly Doc Soup series from October to April, and Vancouver and Winnipeg each host a Best of Hot Docs weekend.
+Doc Soup, a monthly screening and discussion series held at the Bloor Hot Docs Cinema, provides audiences an opportunity to view and discuss outstanding contemporary documentaries throughout the fall and winter.
+Now a national program, Calgary has a monthly Doc Soup series from October to April, and Vancouver and Winnipeg each host a Bell Media Best of Hot Docs weekend.

 Hot Docs Canadian International Documentary Festival